Strictly necessary cookies(always on):

 We use social media cookies from Facebook, Twitter and Google to run Widgets, Embed Videos, Posts, Comments and to fetch profile information.

 The image shows four pieces of play equipment under the text “Examples of proposed play equipment (indicative only)”.
-The first image labelled “play unit” shows a play unit with two slide, tunnel, climbing net, monkey bars and firemans pole.
-The second image labelled “swings” shows a set of three swings.
+To the left is a piece labelled “swings” shows a set of three swings.
 One of the seats is shaped to seat toddlers.
-The third image labelled “see saw” shows a piece of play equipment with two seats and handlebars on top of a springs.
-The fourth image labelled “rocker” shows a frog shaped rocker on a spring.
+Above this is a piece labelled “spinner” showing with spinning circular platform and round handle.
+Next is a piece labelled “play unit” showing a tower play unit with two slides, climbing net and monkey bars.
+To the right of the image is a piece labelled “double rocker” with two seats and handlebars on top of a large spring.

 Hume City Council recognises the rich Aboriginal heritage within the municipality and acknowledges the Wurundjeri Woi Wurrung, which includes the Gunung Willam Balluk clan, as the Traditional Custodians of this land.
 Council embraces Aboriginal and Torres Strait Islander living cultures as a vital part of Australia’s identity and recognises, celebrates and pays respect to the existing family members of the Wurundjeri Woi Wurrung and to Elders past, present and future.